International Studies - From Classroom to Career Sophomore Year

 Use your faculty advisor and peer advising to choose the best courses, given your interest.
 Be prepared for your advising meetings.

 More than 60 Fairfield University graduating seniors have been awarded a Fulbright - a year-long scholarship that supports post-graduate study, research, work, or teaching in another country.
 Established in 1946 by Congress, this government-sponsored program funds the studies and research of more than 1,450 U.S. graduating college seniors, graduate students, young professionals, and artists in over 155 foreign countries annually.
-Here are details on the 2012 winners.

 Line Up References